Should You Move or Improve Your Home?

 Curb Appeal Improvements

 Even in a seller’s market, buyers can still be picky.
 To sell your home quickly, and at your asking price, your home needs to photograph and show well.
-Ask any Realtor, and they will advise you that there are basic improvements to the interior and exterior which will need to be completed prior to placing your home on the market.
-These improvements are likely to include new interior paint, flooring, appliances, as well as curb appeal improvements to your exterior including mulch, landscaping, new shutters and more.
+Ask any Realtor, and they will advise you that there are basic interior and exterior improvements that must be completed before placing your home on the market.
+These improvements will likely include new interior paint, flooring, and appliances and curb appeal improvements to your exterior including mulch, landscaping, new shutters, and more.

 Cost?
 Budget $15,000 to $20,000 on these basic renovations.